 In July 2013, a claim was issued against former directors of MPS, and the Company, by the shareholder group Fondazione Monte dei Paschi di Siena ("FMPS").
-The grounds of the FMPS claim are similar to those on which the MPS claim was founded.
+The grounds of the FMPS claim were similar to those on which the MPS claim was founded.
 The level of damages originally sought by FMPS was not less than EUR 315.2 million.
-A final decision is expected in the first half of 2021
+In September 2020, the Company, without admitting any wrongdoing, entered into a settlement agreement with FMPS pursuant to which FMPS waived its claim against the Company.
+The Company and FMPS have applied to the court to discontinue the proceedings brought against the Company.

-In January 2018, a claim before the Italian Courts by two Luxembourg investment funds and their management company (collectively referred to as Alken) was served on the Company.
-The claim is made against the Company, MPS, four MPS former directors and a member of MPS's internal audit board, and seeks monetary damages of approximately EUR 434 million on the basis of allegations similar to those made in the MPS and FMPS claims, as well as non-monetary damages in an amount left to be quantified by the Judge.
+In January 2018, a claim before the Italian Courts brought by two Luxembourg investment funds and their management company (collectively referred to as Alken) was served on the Company.
+The claim was made against the Company, MPS, four MPS former directors and a member of MPS's internal audit board, and sought monetary damages of approximately EUR 434 million on the basis of allegations similar to those made in the MPS and FMPS claims, as well as non-monetary damages in an amount left to be quantified by the Judge.
+In July 2021, the court rejected all of Alken's claims.